Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Introduction

-\item The support of the link $|\lk_\Sigma(\rho)| \subset N_{\mathbb{R}}$ has the structure of a repeated suspension of the maximal linear subspace in its realization in $N_{\mathbb{R}}$.
+\begin{thm} \textbf{(Structural properties of signature 0 toric varieties) \\} Suppose that $X_\Sigma$ is a complete toric variety of even dimension $d$ associated to a simplicial locally convex fan $\Sigma$ (p.
+255 and 259 of \cite{LR}) and has signature $\sigma(X_\Sigma) = 0$. \\ \begin{enumerate}[topsep=0pt] \item The support of the link $|\lk_\Sigma(\rho)| \subset N_{\mathbb{R}}$ has the structure of a repeated suspension of the maximal linear subspace in its realization in $N_{\mathbb{R}}$.
 Conversely, the centers of links $\lk_\Sigma(\alpha)$ containing a particular line in their realizations in $N_{\mathbb{R}}$ form a cone or a repeated suspension of one.
 (Corollary \ref{suspspecnon}, Proposition \ref{sign0specialcov}) \\

 \item The results of Part 1 can be generalized to linear subspaces contained in realizations of links over $p$-cones $\sigma_{i_1, \ldots, i_p} \in \Sigma(p)$ in lifts from $N(\sigma_{i_1, \ldots, i_p})_{\mathbb{R}}$ to $N(\omega)_{\mathbb{R}}$ for a cone $\omega \subset \sigma_{i_1, \ldots, i_p}$ generated by a subcollection of the minimal generators $\rho_{i_1}, \ldots, \rho_{i_p}$ of $\sigma_{i_1, \ldots, i_p}$ for $1 \le p \le \frac{d}{2}$.
 An example on realizations of $p$-cones in different spaces is given in Remark \ref{extaffequiv}.
 (Proposition \ref{sign0specialcov}, Corollary \ref{suspspecnon}) \\